gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Some other time, then," Mama Roo said brightly.
 There wasn't much call for sign painting and portraiture in Rusty Bridge.
-Between people paying just a little more than they needed to and the mending and housecleaning Mama Roo took on the family was managing to get by, but Maddy knew that dinner for two extra people tonight would have meant no lunch for her mother the next day.
+The family was managing to get by on the mending and housecleaning Mama Roo took on, but Maddy knew that dinner for two extra people tonight would mean no lunch for her mother the next day.
-Mama Roo would have insisted if it was almost anyone else—she was as proud as a lion when it came to keeping house—but Gumption was practically almost family and Special Leaf somehow always made people feel comfortable.
+Mama Roo would have insisted if it was almost anyone else—she was as proud as a lion when it came to keeping house—but Gumption was practically family and Special Leaf somehow always made people feel comfortable.

 "Can I walk Gumption home?"